Let Them Mock You – Mock Trials

 *This page is intended for review only by Attorneys.
 The information contained is incomplete.
 The training, experience and skills of an attorney are needed to apply the facts of any situation within the law.

 Everyone does it.
 After working on a case for months or years, you wonder if you have the right approach, or if your missing something.
 We call it the “Arkansas” factor.
-Although not politically correct, it brings to my mind an “inbreeding” of ideas which occurs when team members talk about a case over Let-Them-Mock-You---Mock-Trialsand over again.
+Although not politically correct, it brings to my mind an “inbreeding” of ideas which occurs when team members talk about a case over and over again.
 A mock trial may be the answer – it brings in new ideas in a cost effective and relatively simple way.

 At a seminar some years ago the presenter encouraged participants to use family and friends as sounding boards for discussing facts related to their cases.
 Doing so brings in fresh points of view to challenge assumptions.
 Although a jury represents a broader slice of society then my friends and family, the underlying advice is based on sound theory that by projecting facts to neutral persons, you are able to sharpen the effectiveness of legal theories.